Energy Buying Information for Hoteliers

 Outlook & Recommendations

-Energy prices are currently levelling out as we enter the typical summer periods.
-For the best avoidance of risk, it is recommended to secure a contract as soon as possible.
+Energy prices are currently on a significant downward trend as confidence returns.
+However, for the best avoidance of risk, it would be recommended to secure a contract as soon as possible.
 To reduce the burden of the strength shown for contracts in the closer term, it is advised to contract further out to reduce pricing and spread the risk as longer-term contracts continue to represent better value.

 Utility Trading Graphs